zalando/postgres-operator/kubectl-pg/README.md

 ```
 # Assumes you have a working KUBECONFIG
 $ GO111MODULE="on"
-# As of now go by default doesn't support Go mods.
-So explicit enabling is required.
 $ GOPATH/src/github.com/zalando/postgres-operator/kubectl-pg  go mod vendor
 # This generate a vendor directory with all dependencies needed by the plugin.
 $ $GOPATH/src/github.com/zalando/postgres-operator/kubectl-pg  go install
-# This will place the kubectl-pg binary in your $GOPATH/bin
+# This will place the kubectl-pg binary in your $GOPATH/binG
 ```

 ### Before using the kubectl pg plugin make sure to set KUBECONFIG env varibale